Three Shires Head waterfall, Peak District

 Start your engines and get ready to experience racing thrills like you’ve never encountered before – your inner Fernando Alonso is about to shine through!

-At Karting Nation’s Buxton location, you’ll find an exhilarating 500m track that’s specially designed to challenge even the most experienced racers.
+At Karting Nation’s Stoke-on-Trent location, you’ll find an exhilarating 500m track that’s specially designed to challenge even the most experienced racers.
 There’s plenty of bends, straights, and fly overs, so you’re guaranteed the ultimate racing experience when you visit the amazing circuit!
 You don’t even need to have the driving skills of Lewis Hamilton either, as highly trained staff will be on hand to provide you with plenty of tips and tricks that will see you pushing the pedal to the metal in no time!
 All equipment needed to take part will be provided to you on the day.

 With 900 years of history, Haddon has much to offer.
 Brimming with history and stories of old, a remarkable tapestry collection; an early English furniture collection reputed to be the best of its kind in England; and stunning Elizabethan Walled Gardens, recently redesigned by Arne Maynard.